 Day 2: On to Taquile Island

 The next morning, Madre made us breakfast while we packed up our things.
 There was fresh water in a plastic basin outside our door to freshen up with, and we sat down to a light breakfast, which was similar to dinner the night before - light broth, some boiled potatoes and several slices of fried cheese.

 We said our goodbyes to Madre and the family and took some photos of us to remind us of the day.
 Then we followed Martina back to the dock, where the host families gathered with their travelers and the boat was waiting.
 We said goodbye to Martina and thanked her for making this so special.
 They were a warm family and very endearing, and even after one day with them it was hard to leave.
 We both wished we could have spent more time there, and it was a highlight of our amazing trip to Peru.

-The boat pulled out of the harbor and headed toward Taquile, an island right next to Amantani, a 20 minute boat ride away.
+The boat pulled out of the harbor and headed toward Taquile Island, an island right next to Amantani, and a 20 minute boat ride away.
 We were dropped off at the small boat launch and headed up the paved walk that climbed along the side of the island to the top.
-It looked much the same as Amantani, but with more flowers blooming along the walkways.
+It looked much the same as Isla Amantani, but with more flowers blooming along the walkways.
 We passed several shepherds with their flocks of sheep heading down the walk, and children from a nearby school watched us curiously.

 IF YOU GO

 This cultural tour through All Ways Travel was one of the most unique homestay I've ever done, and we've done several around the world.
 Amantani was a highlight of our first trip to Peru.
 Given that we don't Quechua (very different than Spanish as we found out), and have no formal understanding of the customs and culture, we found the tour to be extremely helpful.
 It would have been impossible to recreate the experience on our own.
 We highly recommend the tour and the company